Thyroid cancer - papillary carcinoma

 While some small lumps may be cancer, most (90%) thyroid nodules are harmless and are not cancerous.

 Most of the time, there are no other symptoms.

 Signs and tests

 If you have a lump on your thyroid, your doctor will order blood tests and possibly an ultrasound of the thyroid gland.

-If the ultrasound shows that the lump is bigger than 1.0 centimeter, a special biopsy called a fine needle aspiration (FNA) will be performed.
-This test helps determines if the lump is cancerous.
+If the ultrasound shows that the lump is bigger than 1.0 centimeter, a special procedure called a fine needle aspiration biopsy (FNAB) will be performed.
+This test helps determine if the lump is cancerous.

 There are three types of thyroid cancer treatment: